 Critics Consensus: The Shadow of Violence presents a grimly effective portrait of one man's struggle with divided loyalties, elevated by standout performances from a stellar cast.

 A former boxer cares for his autistic son while working as an enforcer for a family of drug dealers in...
 [More]

 Adjusted Score: 99371%

 Critics Consensus: Here's a Beastie Boys Story they had to tell, about three bad brothers you know so well.
 It started way back in history -- and for new or old fans, it's a must-see.

-In front of an audience, Mike Diamond and Adam Horovitz share the story of the Beastie Boys and 40 years...
+Mike Diamond and Adam Horovitz share the story of their band and 40 years of friendship in a live documentary...
 [More]

 Critics Consensus: Startling, upsetting, and overall absorbing, Boys State strikingly depicts American political divisions -- and machinations -- taking root in the next generation.